-Wallace Nutting was a dyspeptic minister so overwhelmed by urban life and modern values that he led countless Americans into a nostalgic vision of the colonial age.
+Wallace Nutting was a dyspeptic minister so overwhelmed by urban life and modern values that he led millions of Americans on a nostalgic journey into the colonial age.

 As the Martha Stewart of the Colonial Revival, he influenced the décor of countless American homes.
 He spurred a wave of historic preservation and advanced the study of American decorative arts and architecture.